This is a big question on many people's minds who are charged with a sex crime in the state of California.

 - get a charge, if you're going to plead guilty, to an offense that does not involve registration; or

-There's kind of a middle ground in sex crimes cases where somebody could plead to a charge that does not require sex registration, but sometimes the prosecutors will have you register as a sex offender for the probationary period only.
+There's kind of a middle ground in sex crimes cases where somebody could lead to a charge that does not require sex registration.
+Still, sometimes the prosecutors will have you register as a sex offender for the probationary period.

 So, in determining whether you're going to register as a sex offender, you're going to need to hire the best sex crime defense attorney you can find.

-You've definitely come to the right place here.
-For nearly 3 decades now, I've been defending people for those offenses which involve sex crimes, sex registration.
+You've come to the right place here.
+For nearly three decades now, I've been defending people for those offenses which involve sex crimes, sex registration.

 So, pick up the phone.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.